[trigger warning: rape and sexual assault]

 She was twelve.

-What’s heartbreaking to me about Bill Cosby for me is not just the awfulness of what he did to these women, not just that he was a beloved figure, not just that it’s hard to see the cool show he created forever tarnished.
+What’s heartbreaking to me about Bill Cosby for me is not just the awfulness of what he did to these women, not just that he was a beloved figure, not just that it’s hard to see his cool show as forever tarnished.

-What feels awful to me is that I am no longer surprised.
+What feels awful to me is that none of this surprises me.